 - Number of reviews

 Using these two filters is a good starting point because people tend to buy more when they see the Prime badge.
-And when you filter by the number of reviews, the filter for “Average customer review” has four stars or more.
+And when you go by the number of reviews, the “Average customer review” has four stars or more.

-If you want, you can get even more granular by setting the filters for:
+If you want, you can get even more granular and set them by:

 - A specific price range